With the kids on mid-winter break, it's the perfect time to treat them to a cozy and classic breakfast: pancakes.

 For kiddos who love some color, try these funfetti pancakes from Yummy Healthy Easy.
 Rainbow sprinkles make these pancakes possible, but don’t forget to save some sprinkles (and whipped cream) for the top!

 Pureed pumpkin isn’t just good for pie!
 Spiced with cinnamon, allspice and ginger, these pumpkin pancakes from Once Upon a Chef are perfect for pumpkin spice lovers.
-Top with toasted pecans and maple syrup.
+Top these cakes with toasted pecans and maple syrup.
 Pro tip: Not a pumpkin fan?
 You can swap the canned pureed pumpkin for canned pureed sweet potato to achieve a similarly sweet result.